International Foundation Programme - Engineering

 When you are ready you can apply online to study the International Foundation Programme – Engineering.
 Applying online allows you to upload all of your supporting documents and you will automatically receive your student application number.

-12 month Apply for October 2023 Not available Not available
+12 month Not available Apply for October

-9 month Apply for October 2023 Apply for January 2024 Not available
+9 month Not available Apply for October

-6 month Not available Not available Apply for March 2024
+6 month Apply for March Not available

 Information for disabled applicants